Common Configuration Enumeration (CCE) -- About CCE

 Introduction

-The CCE List provides unique identifiers to security-related system configuration issues in order to facilitate fast and accurate correlation of configuration data across multiple information sources and tools.
+The CCE List provides unique identifiers to security-related system configuration issues in order to improve workflow by facilitating fast and accurate correlation of configuration data across multiple information sources and tools.

 Why CCE

-Similar to the CVE and CME efforts, CCE assigns a unique, common identifier to a particular security-related configuration issue.
-CCE identifiers are associated with configuration statements that express the way humans name and discuss their intentions when configuring computer systems (see CCE Editorial Policies for detailed content decisions).
-In this way, the use of CCE ids as tags provide a bridge between natural language, prose-based configuration guidance documents and machine-readable or executable capabilities such as configuration audit tools.
+Similar to the CVE effort, CCE assigns a unique, common identifier to a particular security-related configuration issue.
+CCE identifiers are associated with configuration statements and configuration controls that express the way humans name and discuss their intentions when configuring computer systems (see CCE Editorial Policies for detailed content decisions).
+In this way, the use of CCE-IDs as tags provide a bridge between natural language, prose-based configuration guidance documents and machine-readable or executable capabilities such as configuration audit tools.

 Each entry on the CCE List contains the following five attributes: